Getting Specific - Twitter

 What is Twitter?

 Twitter and 'tweeting' is about broadcasting daily short burst messages to the world, with the hope that your messages are useful and interesting to someone.
 In other words, microblogging.

-The Rub: Twitter only allows 280 characters per post, or Tweet, so you will need to maximize the characters you have by being creative and concise.
+The Rub: Twitter allows only 280 characters per post, or Tweet, so you must maximize the characters you have by being creative and concise.

 Why use Twitter?

 Twitter is a very effective tool for organizations and departments at UTC who need to share frequent information about meetings, conferences, other events, news and/or emergency information.

 How do I use Twitter?

 Begin by creating a Twitter account. https://help.twitter.com/en/create-twitter-account

-- On Twitter a username and a name are separate items.
-Example: @UTC_COB is the username and UTC College Business is the name.
+- On Twitter, a username and a screen name are separate items.
+Example: @UTC_COB is the username and UTC College of Business is the screen name.

-- Carefully selecting a Twitter NAME is very important because this is how most users will search for you.
+- Carefully selecting a Twitter Screen name is very important because this is how most users will search for you.
 People will most likely not know your exact username and may add spaces into your username that do not exist.
 Example: a search for “UTC Athletics” will not find the correct username, GoMocs.